 The scripts must have a Creative Commons License (CC-BY), so that the producers / directors can freely dispose of them and are protected from any legal claims.
 The Creative Commons logo should be visible in the document.
 The resulting films are also released under the Creative Commons Licenses (CC-BY-NC-ND).

-We will not sell the films, as there is no short film market.
+We will not sell the films, as there is no real short film market.
 So don't worry, just explore your writing talent.

 *The winners and collaborators for screenplays were Verena Schulemann, Rakel Sosa Mendez, Gemma Swain, Julianne Becker, Steffi Sixdorf, Sven-Friedrich Wiese, Alexander Gumz, Matej Podskalsky, Margie Lazou, Bastian Korff, Marion Casabianca, Holger Bode, Micke Felgner, Cédric le Doré, Peyman Tabarkhun, Tamar Inarsaridse, Natalia Irina Roman, Elke Becker, Roman Volkov, Marija Stojanovic, Mercedes Ortego, Angela Jehring, Omar Borubaev, Diana Morales Canepa, Anna Couvertoure, Camille Demoures, James Lane, Ronny Winter, Ernst-Edmund Keil, Paul Anderton, Keeley Knight, Ben Mottershead, Zazou Röver, Paul Hänsch, Dieter Primig, Peter Lutz, Niloufar Mashhori, Mikalai Vincheuski, Martha Laschkolnig, Navina Neverla, Hermann Leitner, Lukas Treudler, Irene Gruber, Linda Hecquet, Shafi Hassan, Dieter Leitner.